apache/calcite/site/_docs/adapter.md

 Window functions are computed incrementally: when the clock ticks from 10:14 to 10:15, two rows might enter the window and three rows leave.
-For this, window functions have have an extra life-cycle operation:
+For this, window functions have an extra life-cycle operation:

 * `remove` removes a value from an accumulator.